Puerto Rico faces hurricane, severe floods, as tropical storm Fiona nears | Science-Environment

 Puerto Rico faces hurricane, severe floods, as tropical storm Fiona nears

-The storm was located about 75 miles (120 km) southeast of St Croix and about 145 miles (235 km) southeast of Puerto Rico with maximum sustained winds of 60 mph (95 kph) as of Saturday night, according to NHC.
-It was expected to become a hurricane on Sunday and into Sunday night, as it moved near Puerto Rico.
+The storm was about 75 miles (120 km) southeast of St Croix and about 150 miles (240 km) southeast of Puerto Rico with maximum sustained winds of 60 mph (95 kph) as of Saturday night, according to NHC.
+It was expected to become a hurricane on Sunday and into Sunday night, as it moves near Puerto Rico.
 A storm is considered a Category 1 hurricane when sustained windspeeds reach 74 mph or greater.
-The island was braced for up to 20 inches (51 cm) of rain and high winds that could bring flooding, mudslides and power outages.
+The island was braced for up to 20 inches (50 cm) of rain and high winds that could bring flooding, mudslides and power outages.

 "Hurricane conditions are expected across portions of Puerto Rico Sunday and Sunday night, and are possible across the U.S. Virgin Islands (Saturday night) and Sunday," NHC said.
 Heavy rains from Fiona were also due to spread to the Dominican Republican on Sunday and to the Turks and Caicos Islands on Monday night.